microsoft/edc-showcase/README.md

 ## Interact with the application

-Currently, the only way to interact with the application is via REST.
-Please take a look at the [controller](extensions/public-rest-api/src/main/java/org/eclipse/dataspaceconnector/demo/api/rest/IonDemoApiController.java) ( no Swagger yet). in order to verify that the application is running as intended, type
+Currently, the only way to interact with the application is via REST API.
+Please take a look at the [controller](extensions/public-rest-api/src/main/java/org/eclipse/dataspaceconnector/demo/api/rest/IonDemoApiController.java) ( no Swagger yet).

+### Get the catalog

+in order to see what data the provider connector has available, execute

 ```bash
 curl -X GET "http://ion-demo-consumer.westeurope.azurecontainer.io:8181/api/catalog?connectorAddress=http://ion-demo-provider.westeurope.azurecontainer.io:8181"
 ```

-and if that returns `["test-document"]` after a second or two, your fine.
+that should return `["test-document"]` after a second or two.

+### Start a data transfer

 ## General notes and restrictions